Note: For all history papers you must follow the format recommended by the most recent

 of undergraduate courses) instead of 6.

-- Normally the thesis option is not available for online M.A. students.
+- Normally writing a thesis is not possible for online M.A. students, although occasionally

-- With the approval of the Graduate Coordinator (Dr James Blythe), the comprehensive examination at the end of the program may be written instead
+- The comprehensive examination at the end of the program may be written instead of

 1. A total of 33 credits, which will include nine credits of thesis hours if you write